-Postbox 777, 100 Renmin South Road, Luoding 527200, Guangdong, China E-mail: baoyong9803@163.com
+Postbox 777, 100 Renmin South Road, Luoding 527200, Guangdong, China E-mail: baoy ong9803@163.com

-We propose the generalized relation to unify all the uncertainty relations (URs) with dimensions by the dimensional analysis.
-Here we find and prove the general URs which the products of two non-commutative physical quantities with dimensions are equivalent to the power products of the reduced Planck constant h, gravitational constant G, speed of light in vacuum c, Boltzmann constant κ and elementary charge e, and the basic relation that any physical quantity with dimension has a corresponding Planck scale.
-Many physical quantities have the same Planck scale because of same dimensions.
-All Planck scales are classified by two methods, one is the basic Planck scale and derived Planck scale, and another is Femi-Planck scale, Bose-Planck scale and Other-Planck scale.
-The corresponding Planck scale of any physical quantity is proved to be equivalent to the power products of the Planck length L_P, Planck time t_P, Planck mass M_P, Planck temperature T_P and elementary charge Q_e (or Planck charge).
-The generalized relation is found and proved that the power products of non-commutative physical quantities are equivalent to the ones of corresponding Planck scales.
-We also find the Big Bang UR between its temperature and volume by the generalized relation, and the Schwarzschild black holes (SBH) UR between its mass and volume.
+We propose the generalized relational expression (GRE) to unify all the uncertainty relations (URs) with dimensions by the dimensional analysis.
+Here we find the general expression of URs, which product of two or n non-commutative physical quantities (PQs) with dimensions is equivalent to the power product of the reduced Planck constant h, gravitational constant G, speed of light in vacuum c, Boltzmann constant κ and elementary charge e, and the basic relationship that any physical quantity with dimensions has a corresponding Planck scale.
+Many PQs have the same Planck scale because of same dimensions.
+All the Planck scales are divided into two categories, one is the basic Planck scale and derived Planck scale, and the other is Femi-Planck scale, Bose-Planck scale and Other-Planck scale.
+The corresponding Planck scale of any physical quantity is proved to be equivalent to the power product of the Planck length, Planck time, Planck mass, Planck temperature and elementary charge (or Planck charge).
+The GRE is found and proved that the power product of non-commutative PQs is equivalent to the ones of corresponding Planck scale.
+We also find the Big Bang UR for temperature of Big Bang and its volume by the GRE, and the Schwarzschild black holes (SBH) UR for SBH mass and its volume.
 These URs suggest no singularity at Big Bang and in SBH with the quantum effect.
-We show that the generalized relation is generalized, interesting and significant.
+We show that the GRE is generalized, interesting and significant.